robrich/kubernetes-hands-on-workshop/21-Kubernetes-best-practices/README.md

 - Use `.dockerignore`:  Using the exact same "one line per entry" and "wildcard glob" syntax as `.gitignore` and `.npmignore`, you can use `.dockerignore` to prune content from the `ADD . /path` and `COPY . /path` commands in your Dockerfile.

 - Use Ingress over LoadBalancer when possible:  Ingress can route based on hostname or path, but can only route traffic from port 80 and 443 without a custom Ingress Controller.
-Services of type LoadBalancer create a unique LoadBalancer on your cloud per service.
+Services of type LoadBalancer may create a unique LoadBalancer on your cloud per service.
 This can get expensive.

 - Deploy the service before the deployment:  Services create DNS entries and environment variables in the cluster.
 If you schedule the deployment first, you may have a container start without the necessary environment variables or they may not be able to resolve the hostnames of dependent services.